Sign the Petition – Watermilfoil

 • Property Values: Shoreline property owners face declining property values due to the negative effects of invasive species on lake quality and recreational opportunities.

 • Wildlife Habitat: Bear Lake National Wildlife Refuge is a crucial sanctuary for diverse wildlife.
-The spread of milfoil endangers native species, disrupts ecological balance, and leads to habitat degradation.
+The rapid spread of invasive Watermilfoil endangers native species, disrupts ecological balance, and leads to habitat degradation.
 Infestations create unsuitable conditions for breeding and feeding, threatening local wildlife populations.

-• Ecological Impact: Milfoil reduces biodiversity and negatively affects the food sources for wildlife, potentially leading to declines in native fish and bird population.
+• Ecological Impact: Watermilfoil reduces biodiversity and negatively affects the food sources for wildlife, potentially leading to declines in native fish and bird population.

-• Water Quality: Dense milfoil growth can hinder water circulation and increase nutrient levels, which may result in harmful algal blooms that further degrade water quality.
+• Water Quality: Dense Watermilfoil growth can hinder water circulation and increase nutrient levels, which may result in harmful algal blooms that further degrade water quality.

 We respectfully urge the state of Idaho to take immediate action by:

-1. Increasing Funding: Allocate necessary resources for the treatment and management of Eurasian water milfoil in Bear Lake.
+1. Increasing Funding: Allocate necessary ongoing resources for the treatment and management of Eurasian Watermilfoil in Bear Lake.

 3. Collaborative Efforts: Work with the state of Utah to: A).
 Unify surveying methods using a grid pattern, B).
 Data collection sharing and C).
-Target all forms of milfoil, including curly-leaf pondweed.
+Target all forms of Watermilfoil, including curly-leaf pondweed.

 4. Regular Treatments: Implement treatments at a minimum of twice a year.